Atavic/firefox-tweaks/README.md

 The addon doesn't have an "official" privacy policy, but on their AMO page, they state, "This add-on protects your privacy and we also respect it.
 We do not and will never collect any of your usage data."

+This addon isn't really necessary unless you find yourself clicking on a lot of links with tracking parameters.

 [Source code](https://github.com/KevinRoebert/ClearUrls) / [Install here](https://addons.mozilla.org/en-US/firefox/addon/clearurls/)

 ### 🍪 Cookie Autodelete